Islandora/islandora_badges/README.md

 * [Islandora oaDOI](modules/islandora_oadoi/)
 * [Islandora Crossref Citations](modules/islandora_crossref_citations)

+##Documentation

+Further documentation for this module is available at https://wiki.duraspace.org/x/bhpsBQ

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.